Peter F. Christensen: Ordination and ministry

 After receiving a Master of Applied Spirituality degree, Christensen became rector of St. John Vianney.
-During his tenure, St. John Vianney became the largest Catholic college seminary in the United States.In June 1999, Christensen was appointed pastor of Nativity of Our Lord Parish in St. Paul, where he continued traditional practices, such as perpetual Eucharistic adoration.
+During his tenure, St. John Vianney became the largest Catholic college seminary in the United States.
+In June 1999, Christensen was appointed pastor of Nativity of Our Lord Parish in St. Paul, where he continued traditional practices, such as perpetual Eucharistic adoration.
 He also reconstructed the church and rectory.

 Bishop of Superior

-On June 28, 2007, Pope Benedict XVI named Christensen as bishop of the Diocese of Superior.
-After receiving a telephone call from Archbishop Pietro Sambi bringing news of his appointment, he "sobbed for about 15 minutes" as he had not sought the episcopal office."
+On June 28, 2007, Pope Benedict XVI named Christensen as bishop of Superior.
+After receiving a telephone call from Archbishop Pietro Sambi bringing news of his appointment, he "sobbed for about 15 minutes as he had not sought the episcopal office."

 During a press conference, Christensen promised to be a "good listener" in his new role as bishop.
-He was consecrated at the Cathedral of Saint Paul in St. Paul on September 14, 2007.
+He was consecrated at the Cathedral of Saint Paul in St. Paul on September 14, 2007, by Archbishop Harry Flynn, with Bishops Raphael Fliss, and William Bullock serving as co-consecrators.

-Christensen joined with other Wisconsin bishops in issuing a warning against the use of POLST, Physician (or Provider) Orders for Life-Sustaining Treatment, in a statement published Wednesday, July 25, 2012.
-In “Upholding the Dignity of Human Life,” the bishops wrote that the use of POLST has grave implications for the dignity of human life and they “encourage all Catholics to avoid using all such documents, programs and materials.”
-In January 2014, Christensen announced that Common Core curriculum would not be allowed in the Catholic schools of his diocese.

-Bishop of Boise, Idaho
+Bishop of Boise

 On November 4, 2014, Pope Francis named Christensen as the eighth bishop of the Diocese of Boise.
 He was installed on December 17, 2014, in the Cathedral of St. John the Evangelist in Boise, Idaho.

-On February 2, 2017, police arrested Thomas Faucher, a retired diocese priest, for possessing and distributing child pornography.
+On February 2, 2017, police arrested Reverend Thomas Faucher, a retired priest, for possessing and distributing child pornography.
 Surprised by the announcement, Christensen immediately suspended Faucher from priestly ministry.
-He pleaded guilty and was sentenced to 25 years in prison.
+He later pleaded guilty to charges and was sentenced to 25 years in prison.
 The Congregation for the Doctrine of the Faith at the Vatican defrocked Faucher in December 2019.
 Christensen made this statement: “There are no excuses for such behavior by any one of our clergy."

 In April 2020, Christensen issued a memo containing orders for diocese priests, including an order banning them from celebrating mass ad orientem (facing the altar).

+Viewpoints

+Euthanasia

+Christensen in 2012 joined the other Wisconsin bishops in warning against the use of Physician (or Provider) Orders for Life-Sustaining Treatment (POLST).
+The bishops wrote to “encourage all Catholics to avoid using all such documents, programs and materials.”

+Education

+In January 2014, Christensen announced that the Diocese of Boise would not allow the use of the Common Core curriculum in its schools.